Tate Modern, London

 Two interior views of the Switch House extension.
 Photos © Iwan Baan.

-The Turbine Hall book and gift shop.
+The Turbine Hall book and the museum’s book and gift shop.
 Photo © Inexhibit

 Bloomberg Connects is a network of interactive kiosks and digital installations spread across the Tate Modern.
 Photo © Inexhibit